 Kirkaldy Testing Museum

 A must for anyone with a love of machines and engineering.
 Opened in 1874 as David Kirkaldy’s Testing & Experimenting Works, his 116-ton ‘universal testing machine’ still works and was used to test materials’ strength for bridges, locomotives, ships, airliners and more.
-Open on the first Sunday of each month.
+Open for one Saturday every month.

 The Museum at the Royal Institution